In this tutorial, I show you 5 useful tips for sanding epoxy resin to get a smooth and polished finish.

 There are several things which are difficult to fully explain with words and images, so be sure to check out the video tutorial below!

-Best Tools for Sanding an Epoxy Table
+Best Tools for Sanding Epoxy Resin

-However, tools matter when sanding and polishing epoxy resin.
+Tools matter when sanding epoxy resin projects.

 Soft Sanding Pad